Prioritization is therefore important when we chart out plans for a philanthropic act. For exam

 If the Government protects the interests of these Endowments, the temple maintenance will be taken care of by the income from lands.
 Those who illegally occupy the temple lands and refuse to give back the farm yields escape punishment as they constitute a large vote bank which no political party wants to ignore and take a path of confrontation.
 Similarly the HR&CE looks for income through Hundi.

-Look at these temples which were built by Emperors with the hope that the future generations would take care to preserve and maintain them properly.
+take care to preserve and maintain them properly.
 Once the income for the temples is robbed , maintaining them becomes the responsibility of HR&CE department.
 Unless the locals show some interest, the HR&CE shows scant respect for these neglected shrines.
 On seeing the total neglect of these places through the media, few people respond to the wakeup call.
 The ideal solution could be when people are directed to visit the temples in the nearby villages and extend all possible help.
 This could be an inspiration for the locals to fall in line with others.
 People in Towns can arrange to visit these temples once in a month in good numbers and offer prayers.This will slowly activate group activities like removal of weeds, cleaning the premises, attending minor repairs etc. It will also give some income to the priest who is reeling under poverty.
 A Village Temples Protection Committee is to be formed in all Towns and cater the basic needs of surrounding villages to the maximum area of say, 5 Sq.KM.

 Now let us come back to the priorities in life.
 Do we show hesitation in spending huge money towards education, entertainment , marriages, celebrations wherein a sizable portion goes as waste.
 Do we earmark atleast 1% of the spending towards the welfare of deserving people and rebuilding of temples.
 Mere commenting on the deterioration of our culture is not enough.
 Let us ask ourselves whether we have done our part to prevent the erosion.
 Lot of fieldwork is required for this gigantic task.
 The formation of a task force as discussed above is the need of the hour.
 Are we ready to give priority to this?
 Let us act at this eleventh hour to retrieve our lost pride and cultural heritage.